-Committee Corresponding to Committee Corresponding to
+Committee Corresponding to Nomination Committee Committee Corresponding to Remuneration Committee

-Nomination Committee Remuneration Committee

 Committee's Name Nominating Committee Remuneration Committee

 All Committee Members 3 3

 Full-time Members 0 0

 Inside Directors 1 1

 Outside Directors 2 2

 Outside Experts 0 0

 Other 0 0

 Chairperson Outside Director Outside Director

-Supplementary Explanation

-- 1. Nominating Committee - (a) Members: Two independent outside directors and one non-executive inside director (Chairman of the Board) - Takefumi Fukumizu (Chairperson, Outside Director, Independent Directors), Takashi Shoda (Outside Director, Independent Directors), Yuzuru Yamamoto (Chairman of the Board of Directors, Non-Executive Inside Director) - (b) Roles: The Nominating Committee deliberates on the appointment and dismissal of candidates for directors and executive officers as well as succession planning, and provides independent, objective, and effective advice to the Board of Directors. - 2.
-Remuneration Committee - (a) Members: Two independent outside directors and one non-executive inside director (Chairman of the Board) - Takefumi Fukumizu (Chairperson, Outside Director, Independent Directors), Takashi Shoda (Outside Director, Independent Directors), Yuzuru Yamamoto (Chairman of the Board of Directors, Non-Executive Inside Director) - (b) Roles: The Remuneration Committee deliberates on the remuneration of directors (excluding directors who are Audit and Supervisory Committee members) and executive officers, and provides independent, objective, and effective advice to the Board of Directors.
+- 1. Nominating Committee - (a) Members: Two independent outside directors and one non-executive inside director (Chairman of the Board)

+Takefumi Fukumizu (Chairperson, Outside Director, Independent Director), Tsugio Mitsuoka (Outside Director, Independent Director), Yuzuru Yamamoto (Chairman of the Board of Directors, Non-Executive Inside Director)

+- (b) Roles: The Nominating Committee deliberates on the appointment and dismissal of candidates for directors and executive officers as well as succession planning, and provides independent, objective, and effective advice to the Board of Directors. - Outside directors who are Audit and Supervisory Committee members also attend. - 2.
+Remuneration Committee - (a) Members: Two independent outside directors and one non-executive inside director (Chairman of the Board)

+Tsugio Mitsuoka (Chairperson, Outside Director, Independent Director), Takefumi Fukumizu (Outside Director, Independent Director), Yuzuru Yamamoto (Chairman of the Board of Directors, Non-Executive Inside Director)

+- (b) Roles: The Remuneration Committee deliberates on the remuneration of directors (excluding directors who are Audit and Supervisory Committee members) and executive officers, and provides independent, objective, and effective advice to the Board of Directors. - Outside directors who are Audit and Supervisory Committee members also attend.